maolro/raldamain/en/rules/ranks/Bloodlines/plantilla boreal.md

 <u>Ice Walker:</u> You suffer no penalties when walking on ice and may choose to leave no footprints as you pass.
 You have the ability to walk on water, freezing it as you pass.
 You cannot walk on water in the event of a storm or roaring waters.

-<u>Canalyze Cold</u>: You can choose to suffer 2 non-lethal damage to infuse your attacks with ice.
+<u>Channel Cold</u>: You can choose to suffer 2 non-lethal damage to infuse your attacks with ice.
 An infused attack does +2 ice damage and you can spend 2 perks to slow your target.
 This effect lasts for a number of rounds equal to your rank + 2.

 <u>Arctic Vision</u>: Snowstorms and fog do not hinder your vision, allowing you to see everything within 60 feet.
 This ability does not work with smoke or gases that hinder vision.